process-project/rimrock/readme.md

 Note that all these resources are ignored so no private data leaks through git.

+## Running gatling-based integration tests

+To run gatling-based tests which are defined in the `src/test/scala/test/RimrocTestSimulation.scala` file run the following command:

+	mvn gatling:execute

+The detailed test results are stored in `target/gatling/results` directory.

 ##Running the rimrock application in production

 * Build the final jar with `mvn clean package`.